Combining CBD With Magnesium: Science-Backed Benefits

 A 2016 review of 21 studies found that magnesium supplementation “significantly alleviated the frequency and intensity of migraine” (24).
 Another review conducted in 2018 concluded that magnesium supplements could be a “safe and cost efficient strategy” for migraine prevention (25).

-Although there isn’t direct evidence for CBD, a 2022 review concluded that the endocannabinoid system may be implicated in migraines and that cannabinoids may potentially help (23).
 For example, a 2020 survey of 145 migraineurs found that 60% of patients experienced a long-term reduction of headaches when using medical cannabis (26).

 PMS/PMDD Symptoms